-On October 18, 2018, we entered into a \$325.0 million revolving credit facility (the "Credit Facility"), with Wells Fargo Bank, National Association, as Agent, Swingline Lender and Issuing Lender, and Bank of America, N.A. serving as Syndication Agent.
-The Credit Facility has a five-year term, maturing on October 18, 2023, and requires interest payments calculated, at our election and depending upon our Consolidated Leverage Ratio, at either a Base Rate plus an applicable margin or the LIBOR Rate plus an applicable margin.
-As of October 31, 2021, the applicable rate was LIBOR + 1.25%.
+On July 6, 2022, we entered into our Second Amended and Restated Credit Agreement (the "Credit Facility") with Wells Fargo Securities, LLC, as Agent, Swingline Lender and Issuing Lender, and BofA Securities, Inc. serving as Syndication Agent.
+We capitalized \$1.2 million of deferred financing fees related to the Credit Facility during the year ended October 31, 2022.
+This \$325.0 million revolving credit facility has a five-year term, maturing on July 6, 2027, and replaced our previous credit facility we entered into on October 18, 2018.
+Our previous credit facility is more fully described in our Annual Report on Form 10-K for the fiscal year ended October 31, 2021.

+Interest payments for the Credit Facility are calculated, at our election and depending upon the Consolidated Net Leverage Ratio, at a Base Rate plus an applicable margin or at the same rate as Risk-Free Rate ("RFR") Loans for domestic borrowings or Eurocurrency Rate Loans plus an applicable margin.
 In addition, we are subject to commitment fees for the unused portion of the Credit Facility.
+As of October 31, 2022, the applicable rate was RFR + 1.25%.